Suffolk Wildlife Trust

 Carlton & Oulton Marshes lies in the Waveney Valley at the southern tip of the Norfolk Broads and is part of the Suffolk Broads.
 It comprises a jigsaw of grazing marsh, fens, peat pools, short fen meadow, tall litter fen, dykes, pools and scrub.
 Mostly man-made, these habitats have developed over hundreds of years of traditional management and now host specialised wildlife.

-Please note there is a footpath diversion on the reserve due to work on the river wall
+- There is a footpath diversion on the reserve due to work on the river wall

 This reserve is the Broads in miniature.
 Flower studded marshes drained by a system of dykes and grazed by cattle in summer, creates a paradise for marsh land birds and birds of prey including the hobby and marsh harrier. .
 In early summer there is a fabulous display of southern marsh orchid, marsh marigold and ragged-robin, together with the scarcer bogbean, bog pimpernel and marsh cinquefoil.
 Water vole may also be seen in and around the dykes along with special plants including the rare and protected water soldier.